qbmet-software/qbmet-software/documentation/meeting_notes/meeting_05.md

 ### Rerun Project
 Assuming all hardware issues have been fixed.
 Try running last years suit code on the actual suit.
 Note the code on the repo we all are on only targets one motor currently.
 Make note of any bugs or hardware failures you find.
 Will it work?

-### Sensor Expansion Project
-Research addional methods to improve performance of the exoskeleton and our state estimation.
-Look at FSRs, EEG, EMG, etc.

-If you feel anything is promising, justify why and give me a model you recommend.

-### Wireless Project
-Explore wireless connection possibilities.
-- Try sending strings from an ESP to your PC (say just counting 1, 2, ...)
-- Try adding sensor measurements
-- Try sending data from your PC to the ESP
-- Try sending commands from your PC to the ESP

-### PID Project
-Design a simple PID controller to move the motors to different set points.
-- Start with hard coded position setpoints
-- Velocity set points?
-- Time-varying setpoints?
-- User controlled?

 ---
 ## 3. Project Assignment